suranjanamajumdar05-glitch/Insurance-Claim-Amount-Prediction/README.md

-## Insurance Claim Amount Prediction using Machine Learning
+## Insurance Claim Amount Prediction

 ## Project Overview
 This project aims to predict the insurance claim amount using customer demographics, health information, hospitalization details, and policy-related features.